MohitBhimrajka/Supervity_AP_Agent/features.md

-# Supervity AP Agent: Feature Deep Dive
+# Supervity AP Command Center: Feature Deep Dive
 ### An Intelligent, End-to-End Accounts Payable Automation Platform

 ## 1. Executive Summary

-The Supervity AP Agent is not just a document processing tool; it is an AI-powered partner for the Accounts Payable department.
-It automates the entire invoice lifecycle—from ingestion and 3-way matching to payment proposal—while providing an intelligent Copilot that learns from user actions, offers proactive advice, and delivers strategic business insights.
+The Supervity AP Command Center is not just a document processing tool; it is an AI-powered partner for the Accounts Payable department.
+It automates the entire invoice lifecycle—from ingestion and 3-way matching to payment proposal—while providing an intelligent **AP Copilot** that learns from user actions, offers proactive advice, and delivers strategic business insights.

 This document provides a detailed overview of its core components and unique intelligence features.